 Surgery for soft tissue sarcomas

-In the past, many of the sarcomas in the arms and legs were treated by amputating (removing) the limb.
-Now, amputation rarely is needed.
+In the past, many of the sarcomas in the arms and legs were treated by removing the limb (amputation).
+Now, this rarely is needed.
 Instead, most patients can be treated with surgery to remove the tumor without amputation (called limb-sparing surgery).
 This is usually followed by radiation therapy.
-These patients have the same overall survival rates as those who have amputations.
+These patients have the same survival rates as those who have amputations.

 If the sarcoma has spread to distant sites (such as the lungs or other organs), all of the cancer will be removed if possible.
 That includes the original tumor plus the areas of spread.
 If it isn't possible to remove all of the sarcoma, then surgery may not be done at all.

-Once a sarcoma has spread, surgery cannot cure it most of the time.
-But if it has only spread to the lung, the metastatic tumor can sometimes be removed.
+Most of the time, surgery cannot cure a sarcoma once it has spread.
+But if it has only spread to a few spots in the lung, the metastatic tumor can sometimes be removed.
 This can cure many patients, or at least lead to long-term survival.

 You can read more about surgery for cancer in A Guide to Cancer Surgery.

 Last Revised: 02/09/2016